medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 1. DNS configuration
     - Point A records to Elastic IP given to Docker server

-5. Review SSL certs
+1. Review SSL certificates
     - Location of certs is `/srv/settings/medic-core/nginx/private/`
-    - Name the key file as `default.key` and the certificate file as `default.crt`
+    - Name the key file is `default.key` and the certificate file is `default.crt`
-    - Restarting nginx with new certs: `svc-restart medic-core nginx`
+    - See [SSL Certficates]({{< relref "apps/guides/hosting/ssl-cert-install">}}) to install new certificates

-6. Configure couch2pg
+1. Configure couch2pg
     - [Basic configuration](https://github.com/medic/medic-couch2pg/blob/master/README.md)

-7. Setup postgres to work with couch2pg
+1. Setup postgres to work with couch2pg
     - Creating the database, setting up permissions, exploring the tables and what they store

-8. Debugging couch2pg/postgres
+1. Debugging couch2pg/postgres
     - Understanding the log and what the entries mean

 ## Troubleshooting